okta/okta-sdk-dotnet/docs/UserTypeApi.md

 Delete a User Type

-Deletes a User Type permanently.
-This operation is not permitted for the default type, nor for any User Type that has existing users
+Deletes a User Type permanently. > **Note**: You can't delete the default User Type or a User Type that is currently assigned to users.

 ### Example
 ```csharp